ByteRookie/AGS_Service/README.md

 ## Configuration

 The integration can be configured from Home Assistant's **Devices & Services** UI.
-The wizard lets you add any number of rooms using the area selector and choose devices from available media players.
+Rooms and their devices are selected first using area and entity selectors.
+After adding sources and options, a summary screen lets you review everything before finishing.
-Advanced users may still configure it via `configuration.yaml` using the structure below.
+Manual YAML configuration continues to work for advanced setups using the structure below.

 Available options:
 - `disable_zone` – if `True`, the service ignores the state of `zone.home`.